soldat2d/soldat2d/README.md

 - 👋 Hi, I’m Kirill
 - 👀 I’m interested in Java and technologies
-- 📫 How to reach me ten.soldat@gmail.com
+- 📫 How to reach me kiosun@mail.ru

 My projects: